thelastknightahk/SuperCaseStudyReactNative/README.md

 -------------------------------------------------------------------------

 Testing

 The application uses Jest for unit tests.
 Key functionalities such as reducers, actions, and components are thoroughly tested.

 ---------------------------------------------------------------------

 Contributions

 Feel free to contribute!
 Fork the repository, make changes, and submit a pull request. 🎉

-feel free to contact via email [ aunghtetwho@gmail.com ]
+Feel free to contact via email [ aunghtetwho@gmail.com ]